uribe-convers/Online_Courses/Week4/Class_Notes_Week_4.md

 s[1]
 s[5]    # the space between 'learn' and 'to'
 ```
-The string "Learn to Program" has the following indices, with the additional index 16, which is the end of the string and equal to the `len()` of the string.
+The string "Learn to Program" has the following indices, with an additional index "16", which is the end of the string and equal to the `len()` of the string.

 |0|1|2|3|4|5|6|7|8|9|10|11|12|13|14|15|
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|